elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 3.6.1 - 2020-10-26 =
+- Fix no spaces between HTML tags when generate description automatically in Oxygen
+- Hide SEO settings meta box for Oxygen templates
+- Fix PHP notice when generate meta description if post not found

 = 3.6.0 - 2020-10-21 =
 - Add default Facebook and Twitter images for sharing
 - Don't remove meta values from other SEO plugins after migration (for safety)